 If you do not make the payment for the LLC annual tax by the 15th day of the 4th month after the beginning of the taxable year, a late payment penalty plus interest will be assessed for failure to pay the annual LLC tax by the due date.

-The penalty and interest is calculated from the due date of the tax to the date of payment.
+The penalty and interest are calculated from the due date of the tax to the date of payment.

 If a prior year LLC tax of $800 was not paid by the 15th day of the 4th month after the beginning of the taxable year, the tax should be paid as soon as possible, using the appropriate taxable year form FTB 3522.